kpjani/RESTify_BOT/README.md

 # RESTify_BOT
-Bot  to Create REST end-points for an application
+Bot  to Create REST end-points for an application.
+Checking build.